GMID.CONF(5) File Formats Manual GMID.CONF(5)

 As an exception, gmid uses the MIME type text/gemini for file extensions gemini or gmi if no mapping was found.

-The following is an example of a possible configuration for a site that enables only TLSv1.3, adds the MIME types mapping from /usr/share/misc/mime.types and defines two virtual host:
+The following is an example of a possible configuration for a site that enables only TLSv1.3, adds the MIME types mapping from /usr/share/misc/mime.types and defines two virtual hosts:

 protocols "tlsv1.3"